netbek/dw-analytics/docs/01-install.md

     tilt up --port 29000
     ```

-2. For each project, stop PeerDB syncing:
+2. For each project that has database syncing (`peerdb.yaml` in the project root directory is not empty), stop PeerDB syncing:

     ```shell
     ./scripts/cli.sh peerdb uninstall PROJECT_NAME